privacy-scaling-explorations/maci/website/versioned_docs/version-v3.0_alpha/developers-references/zk-snark-circuits/processMessages.md

 6. That `coordPubKey` is the preimage to the Poseidon hash of `coordPubKey` (provided by the contract)
 7. That each message in `msgs` exists in the message tree
 8. That after decrypting and applying each message, in reverse order, to the corresponding state and ballot leaves, the new state root, new ballot root, and `newSbSalt` are the preimage to `newSbCommitment`
+9. That the starting and ending message chain hashes match input and output batch chain hashes